ian-ross/nordic-tools/circuitpython/NOTES.md

 articles on the Adafruit website that are much better.
 Those things push the answer to this over to "yes".

-**Are there tutorials?
-Examples?
-Pictures?
-Performance data?**
+**Are there tutorials?**

 There are tutorials and examples.
 The tutorial matieral is all right, and the examples are useful.
 There are also a lot of projects on the Adafruit website, many of which contain interesting stuff.
-I've not found anything about performance, but I'm sure there must be stuff out there if you look.

 ## Basic workflow